-\9.
+\10.
 How do commercially prepared smoothies credit toward meal pattern requirements?

-Commercially prepared smoothies may only credit toward the fruit or vegetable components.
+Commercially prepared smoothies (those not prepared by program operators) may only credit toward the fruit or vegetable components.
 Prepackaged smoothies do not comply with the Food and Drug Administration (FDA) standard of identity for "milk" or "yogurt" and do not meet the CNP requirements for "fluid milk" or "yogurt."
 When these products contain "milk" and/or "yogurt," they may be labeled as "dairy beverage" or "dairy drink."
 Therefore, milk or yogurt in a commercially prepared smoothie does not contribute toward federal meal requirements.

 Prepackaged smoothies do not have a Federal standard of identity, which means that product formulation and labeling can vary widely.
 Some frozen fruit products may be labeled as "fruit smoothie" even though they may actually meet the Federal standard of identity for Frozen Desserts that do not qualify for contributing to the reimbursable meal as fruit.
 Fruit or vegetable purees made into a slush-type product may or may not have "smoothie" in the product name.
 Program operators should purchase products that have a label which includes a statement regarding the "percent juice content" required by the FDA for beverages made with fruit and/or vegetable juice or puree.
+Only the portion of 100-percent juice could credit towards the fruit or vegetable component.
 For example, an 8.0 fluid ounce smoothie made from fruit puree with the juice content labeled as "contains 50% juice" would credit as 4.0 fluid ounces or 1⁄2 cup of juice.
 The volume of pureed fruit included in the commercially prepared smoothie may be counted as juice toward the daily and weekly fruit requirement.
 Smoothies with less than 100% juice content are the only instance when less than 100% juice may be offered for meeting federal meal requirements.
 When considering the use of commercially prepared smoothies, SFAs need to be aware of how non-fruit or vegetable ingredients may impact calories and saturated fat, particularly in light of the non-contributing ingredients in these products.
 As with any menu item, the entire recipe will impact the dietary specifications for calories, saturated fat, sodium, and trans-fat within the weekly menu.

-10. Can smoothies contain nutritional supplements such as whey protein powder and herbal supplements such as Ginkgo biloba?
+11. Can smoothies contain nutritional supplements such as whey protein powder and herbal supplements such as Ginkgo biloba?